yshalsager/telegram-feedback-bot/README.md

   message, if it's more than one line replace the new line with `\n`.
 - `MESSAGE_RECEIVED`: the message that will be sent to users when they send a message to the bot, can be empty to use the default message, if it's more than one line replace the new line with `\n`.
+- `MESSAGE_REPLIED`: the feedback message that will be sent when admin reply to a user and message reaches the user, can be empty to use the default message, if it's more than one line replace the new line with `\n`.
 - `DEBUG`: set to `1` to enable debug logging

 ## Running